elasskenza/website/index.md

 {: .notice--success}

 **News:** We obtained the [Women and Science](https://dauphine.psl.eu/en/women-and-science) Chair Grant for our project on *"Generative AI and labor market discrimination"*
 {: .notice--success}

+**Upcoming presentations:** 2025 Workshop in Gender Economics at ENS de Lyon, 5th Discrimination and Diversity Workshop, URPP Conference on Gender Issues, LAGV 2025, TASKS VII Conference: The Economic Impacts of AI on Work and Labor Markets
+{: .notice--success}

 <i class="fa fa-envelope"></i> **Contact**: kenza.elass@unibocconi.it